Below is additional guidance and resources designed to help you get the most out of learning in Canvas.

 Any student attempting to access Canvas without completing the Right to Study process will see an error message.

-For other queries you can speak to your Course Unit Lead, Student Support Hub or raise a ticket with your local eLearning team.
+For other queries, you can speak to your Course Unit Lead, Student Support Hub or raise a ticket with IT (via Connect).

 Accessing Grades